-California's income tax system differs from federal tax law in many ways.
-Unfortunately, this means that many of your federal deductions may be limited or disallowed in California.
-But the Golden State does have some of its own deductions and many credits that you may benefit from.
+California's income tax system differs from the federal tax system in a few ways.
+Many federal deductions are limited or not allowed in California, but the Golden State does have some of its own deductions and credits that you might benefit from.

-Certain types of income are exempt from income tax in California (some of which are taxed on your federal return).
+Certain types of income are exempt from tax in California, although they're taxable on your federal return.
+These income sources include:

-- Social security and railroad retirement benefits (however, all other private, state, local, and federal pensions are fully taxed)
+- Social Security and railroad retirement benefits that aren't included in your federal adjusted gross income, but not other private, state, local, or federal pensions

 - State income tax refunds